brentgardner/DronePilot/readme.md

 ## Acknowledgments

 * stood on the shoulders of everyone that figured out the hard stuff first
+* the amazing children of the Rabbit class
 * Love the [RollingSpider](https://github.com/voodootikigod/node-rolling-spider)